Welcome back to the crypto classroom today we’re going to answer the question What is blockchain?

 For someone to attack the system.
 First, they would need to alter the records and rehash the block (which will take significant time and resources).
 Then they would have to alter each of the subsequent blocks.
 On top of that they’ll need to alter more than half the records held globally by different nodes.
 Hence this is computationally impossible.

 Additionally, you cannot create coins out of thin air.
 At most an attacker would only be able to reverse their own previous transaction.
 To perform this would require significant CPU and hash power to overpower the network.
 If the attacker does have that level of resources, it would be more profitable for them to mine.
-They’ll have more coins than everyone else combined.
+They’ll have more coins than everyone else in combination.
 Rather than attack the system and undermine the validity of his own wealth.
 This system provides incentives for nodes to remain honest and work together to protect the network.

 The currency supply and supply rate are pre-determined, this gives it a gold-like characteristic and can be used to store value.
 Bitcoin for example, the max supply will be 21 million, new bitcoins will be created roughly every ten minutes with current circulation of around 18 million.
-We will be able to mine all Bitcoin by the year 2140.
+So we will be able to mine all Bitcoin by the year 2140.